kdm9/kWIP/doc/pipelines.rst

 ::

     kwip \
-        -t 3 \
+        -t 2 \
         -k rice.kern \
         -d rice.dist \
         hashes/*.ct.gz

-This should calculate the weighted distance matrix between these samples.
+This should calculate the weighted distance matrix between these samples, using two threads.

-Now, we should plot these results using the R script ``img.R``.
+Now, we plot these results using the R script ``img.R``.
 This creates plots of the distance and kernel matrices, as well as a cluster dendrogram and multi-dimensional scaling plot.

 ::